MicrosoftDocs/learn/learn-pr/sqlserver/sql-server-2022-security-scalability-availability/includes/2-ledger.md

-How do you know your data has or hasn't been tampered with and how can you prove that to auditors and regulators?
+How do you know your data has or hasn't been tampered with?
+Can you prove that your data hasn't been tampered with to auditors and regulators?
 How can you establish trust with your customers, partners, or stakeholders in a world that is largely digital and controlled by data that is shared by many?
-Distributed blockchain technologies have been a game changer for establishing trust, but they are complex, introduce new programming languages and environments, offer limited data management capabilities, and have poor performance compared to relational database systems.
+Distributed blockchain technologies have been a game changer for establishing trust, but they're complex, introduce new programming languages and environments, offer limited data management capabilities, and have poor performance compared to relational database systems.
 What if there was a simpler and more performant alternative to establish trust across organizational boundaries?

 Ledger is a technology that offers the power of blockchain in Azure SQL and SQL Server.
 Ledger allows establishing trust across different business entities while maintaining the simplicity and performance of a relational database.
 The data is centrally managed, and you can cryptographically attest to other parties that your data can be trusted and hasn't been tampered with.
 This is especially useful if your records need to be audited.

 ![Diagram for flow of ledger in Azure SQL Database or SQL Server.](../media/ledger-table-architecture.png)

-### How does ledger work
+## How does ledger work

-Any rows modified by a transaction in a ledger table is cryptographically SHA-256 hashed using a Merkle tree data structure that creates a root hash representing all rows in the transaction.
+Any rows modified by a transaction in a ledger table are cryptographically SHA-256 hashed using a Merkle tree data structure that creates a root hash representing all rows in the transaction.
 The transactions that the database processes are then also SHA-256 hashed together through a Merkle tree data structure.
 The result is a root hash that forms a block.
 The block is then SHA-256 hashed through the root hash of the block, along with the root hash of the previous block as input to the hash function.
 That hashing forms a blockchain.

 The root hashes in the database ledger, also called database digests, contain the cryptographically hashed transactions and represent the state of the database.
 They can be periodically generated and stored outside the database in tamper-proof storage, such as an Azure Blob Storage configured with immutability policies, Azure Confidential Ledger, or on-premises Write Once Read Many (WORM) storage devices.
 Database digests are later used to verify the integrity of the database by comparing the value of the hash in the digest against the calculated hashes in the database.